netplexflix/New-Season-Soon-for-Kometa/README.md

 # 📺 New Season Soon for Kometa

-Inspired by [PATTRMM](https://github.com/InsertDisc/pattrmm) this simplifed script checks your [Sonarr](https://sonarr.tv/) for TV Shows for which a new season is airing within a chosen amount of days and creates a collection and overlay file which can be used by [Kometa](https://kometa.wiki/) to create a collection and overlays.
+Inspired by [PATTRMM](https://github.com/InsertDisc/pattrmm) this simplifed script checks your [Sonarr](https://sonarr.tv/) for TV Shows for which a new season is airing within a chosen amount of days and creates .yml files which can be used by [Kometa](https://kometa.wiki/) to create a collection and overlays.

 ![Image](https://github.com/user-attachments/assets/d8aefff5-4c91-449a-a2f3-c96b97aa2721)
 ---